pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1093 Do Your Work Good

+When you have a long time to do some task, you need to put all time in this task.
+Sometimes we have a long time to do some task, but for this reason maybe we can have confidence and do the task later or with a very simple way.
+Thinking in this form, we can lose important time or waste the time bad.
+Possibly we need some external help.
+For this previous reasons, possibly we cannot complete the task or complete the task hastily.
+In our work or our team, we apport little value to this task.
+Well, the next time when I have a task.
+I only will focus on this task.

 #### Day 1092 Reflections About my Career

 Today I asked me some questions about my career because I need to find the balance between my work career and my personal career how developer, really I need to start with do one thing at the same time, and do this only thing well, very well.